trofi/trofi.github.io.gen/posts/284-gcc-13-is-around-the-corner.md

 It took me a while to extract it from `apache-arrow` test suite but I'm glad I spent a bit of time on it.
 Note how I had to use `alignas(16)` hints to make sure runtime address of arrays has a nice 16-byte aligned boundary.
-Otherwise bug does not happen consistently.
+Otherwise, bug does not happen consistently.
 It's a good hint that vectorization is involved here.

-If you have some familiarity in the `x86_64` assembler this snippet shows mechanics of the bug:
+If you have some familiarity with the `x86_64` assembler this snippet shows mechanics of the bug:

 ```asm